We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Hypothyroidism is when a person’s thyroid gland does not produce enough of the hormone that regulates their metabolism.

-For some people, this can mean they are more sensitive to the cold and may feel chills more frequently.
+For some people, this can mean they are

 - gaining weight